anandsundaramoorthysa/Recruitments-2K24/README.md

 # Recruitments-2K24

-Recruitments-2K24 is an open-source web-based project developed by [ANAND SUNDARAMOORTHY](https://github.com/a1n13a1n13d4) and [Santhosh Kumar H](https://github.com/aspersanthosh29).
+Recruitments-2K24 is an open-source web-based project developed by [Anand Sundaramoorthy](https://github.com/a1n13a1n13d4) and [Santhosh Kumar H](https://github.com/aspersanthosh29).
 This project showcases the details of company recruitment processes, including where, when, and job specifics.
-For more details, visit the full webpage at [Recruitments-2K24 Live] (https://recruitments-2k24.vercel.app/).
+For more details, visit the full webpage at [Recruitments-2K24 Live](https://recruitments-2k24.vercel.app/).

 ## Table of Contents
 - [Description](#description)